 A hashgraph DLT also enables immutable and faster timestamp making document security stronger yet easy to access.
 Therefore, it improves patient care by expediting paperwork, reducing workplace burnouts and increasing revenue.

-In industries like healthcare and O&G, cybersecurity has always been a priority and now, sustainability is climbing up that list.
+In industries like healthcare and O&G, cybersecurity has always been a priority and now, sustainability is climbing up that list, as blockchain and climate change take center stage.

 If an O&G company or a healthcare organization moves from traditional operations to a more secure and eco-friendly approach that addresses climate change, green blockchains — using the hashgraph mechanism — are the right choice.